Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 - Do clients still have basic questions or are confused in any area?
 Is one piece or part of the project tripping them up?
 If so, what could you create or provide to help them?

-- Is there a section that can be improved?
-Have you learned something new or received some great insights into how you could improve part of your process?
+- Is there an area that can be improved?
+Have you learned something new or gained insights on how you could improve your process?
 Are there any places that could be streamlined or simplified?

 - If you identify small changes or fixes that need to be made, handle them immediately.